ianshil/CK/README.md

-# Title
+# Semantical Analysis of Intuitionistic Modal Logics between CK and IK

-This project formalises ...
+This project formalises (non-)conservativity results between the intuitionistic modal logics CK and IK, via semantic means.

 ## Building
-Compiling the project requires Coq version 8.19.0 and may not compile on other versions.
+Compiling the project requires Coq version 8.19.1 and may not compile on other versions.
 One may enforce this locally by running
-`opam pin coq 8.19.0` in the project folder.
+`opam pin coq 8.19.1` in the project folder.

 ### Instruction